free-audio/clap/spec.rst

 - The plugin and the host interface must be thread-safe.
 - Avoid pointer exchange between the host and the plugin whenever it is possible.
-The choose way is to pass a buffer as a parameter and let the host/plugin copy/read data from it.
+The chosen way is to pass a buffer as a parameter and let the host/plugin copy/read data from it.
   Rationale: as the host and the plugin can be multi-threaded, keeping pointers to the plugin or host internal memory can lead